 26) Networking events marketing

 Not every marketing takes place on the online platform.
 You can get the best results when interacting with people in the real world outside the office premises.
-Networking during events offers a suitable environment for reaching people who might be interested in your brand and products.
+Networking during events offers a suitable environment for reaching people who might interested in your brand and products.
 It is, however, important to look for and attend events that relate to your industry.
 You can also consider pitching a booth to allow you to talk to different people about your products as well as provide demonstrations of your expertise.

 Brand awareness – When you are at networking events, your company gets to be heard and noticed by a larger audience.

 There is the possibility that your business may benefit from inbound marketing, or social media marketing, or influencer marketing, or through making referrals among many others.
 You can test and even augment the different marketing strategies to determine which one resonates with your audience better.
-In this way, you are assured to grow your startup with minimal effort.
+In this way, you are sure to grow your startup with minimal effort.